SolaceLabs/solace-integration-guides/docs/_guides/spring-framework.md

 ## Sample Application

-Source code for a sample Spring application, which implements sending 10 messages and waiting for receiving them, has been provided in the [GitHub repo]({{ site.repository }}/blob/master/src/spring-framework){:target="_blank"} of this guide.
+Source code for a sample Spring application, which implements sending 10 messages and waiting for their receipt, has been provided in the [GitHub repo]({{ site.repository }}/blob/master/src/spring-framework){:target="_blank"} of this guide.

 The sample requires Java and Maven installed.